Tony Owen (producer)

 Tony Owen (May 2, 1907 – May 12, 1984) was an American agent and producer, who was married to Donna Reed.

 Biography

 Owen was born in Chicago and worked in that city as a journalist.
 In the late 1930s he produced game programs for the Detroit Lions, and in 1940 became a vice president of the football club.

 He served in the army during the war, but was invalided out.
 He moved to Los Angeles in 1942 and got work as an agent.

-He married Donna Reed in 1945 and they would go on to have four children (two were adopted).
+He married Donna Reed in 1945 and they had four children (two were adopted).

 Todon Productions

 Owen and Reed formed their own company, Todon Productions.
 Owen moved into film production with Duel in the Jungle (1953).
 It established a formula of using two American leads, an American director, and 80% British crew, to qualify for the subsidies of being a British film and because it was cheaper to make.
 "As an independent I can give everybody a percentage", said Owen.
 "This includes a star who will take a cut in lieu of his regular salary of say, $300,000."
 Owen added that "I believe the American public loves seeing foreign backgrounds.
 They're a definite plus value."

 Duel in the Jungle made $3 million.
 This launched Todon on a series of films.

 He followed it with two films directed by Ken Hughes and distributed by Allied Artists: Little Red Monkey (1955), with Richard Conte, and Timeslip (1955) with Gene Nelson and Faith Domergue.